Mordechai Petcho: Biography

 Petcho was born in the Ottoman coastal city of İzmir to İlyas Peço (אליהו פצ׳ו) and Zimbol (Aviva) Curiel (זימבול (אביבה) קוריאל).
 His father was a scion of the Venetian rabbi Azaria Piccio while his mother was a member of the Curiel noble family; both of his parents' families were of Portuguese heritage.
 The younger Petcho graduated from the Lycée Saint-Joseph in Kadıköy where Jews, Muslims and Christians studied together following Atatürk's reforms.
 According to Haim Shikiar, a friend of Petcho from Turkey who worked as a clerk at the Israel Discount Bank, Petcho excelled in mathematics, skipped a grade, and stood up for other Jews against antisemitic harassment at school.

 In 1934, he visited the Land of Israel for the first time and returned to Izmir.
 In 1935, when he found out that the British had restricted the issuance of certificates (visas), he purchased a tourist visa, left his family and went alone to Palestine.
 After immigrating, he destroyed his passport, became "illegal" and then moved to Jerusalem.
 For a living, he worked in the Jewish Agency for Israel and also as a cover for his activities in the resistance movement of the Irgun.
-His work colleague, Haim Ezer, also from Izmir, introduced him to the Irgun.
+His colleague, Haim Ezer, also from Izmir, introduced him to the Irgun.
 In the Irgun, he served under the command of a graduate of the Rabbi Center Yeshiva and later the Irgun commander, David Raziel.

 In the Hasmonean Alliance, he was a commander in the opening trio of the youth headquarters, along with Rabbi Moshe Segal, who "blew the shofar" at the Western Wall and was the spiritual shepherd, Baruch Duvdevani, the statesman, when Petcho's role was the military organization.
 Petcho liked order and discipline, was responsible for the arrangements and ceremonies, excelled in diligence, organization, creativity, war tricks, classifying active squads, and adhering to tasks.
 His subordinates did not know the real names of their squad members nor the corresponding squads.
 Petcho steadfastly refused to be photographed.
 As a result, every time the British intelligence published photos of wanted persons on the billboards with their names under the pictures, in the case of Petcho a blank square appeared.